Foot Pain During Pregnancy

 - Increased blood volume during pregnancy can also cause cramps in the feet.

-- Tight shoes or shoes of incorrect size can cause stress to your feet and may also cause ingrown nails that contribute to foot pain
+- Tight shoes or shoes of the incorrect size can cause stress and pain in your feet

-As baby grows and the uterus expands to accommodate this growth, there is increased pressure on the blood vessels in the pelvic area.
-This results in a decrease in the rate of blood flow and the accumulation of blood in the feet, making your feet swell.
+As the baby grows, the uterus expands and puts immense pressure on the blood vessels in the pelvic area.
+This obstructs blood circulation and causes accumulation of blood in the feet, making the feet swell.

-It is also possible for your feet to swell due to excess water retention in the body, which may appear like purple marks.
+At times, excess water retention also leads to swelling in the feet.
+Your feet may then develop purple marks as well.
 As oedema can make it difficult for you to move about, it is best to consult a doctor if the discomfort is too much to bear.

 Over-pronation can lead to added stress on your back as well as the calf muscles.

-Although, pain in the feet is one of the symptoms of pregnancy, there are many remedies for foot pain during pregnancy that can help you walk and stand easy.
+Although pain in the feet is one of the symptoms of pregnancy, there are many remedies for foot pain during pregnancy.
+Read on to know some of them.

-- Take the help of orthotics.
-You can have these inserted in your footwear to provide support to your foot arch and prevent it from flattening out.
+- Ask your medical practitioner if you could use orthotics.
+Orthotics can be inserted in your footwear to provide support to your foot arch and prevent it from flattening out.

-- Always ensure to wear the right shoes that offer supper and are comfortable.
-Do not wear shoes that are too tight and cramp up your toes.
-As these can also cause ingrown nails contributing to your pain.
+- Always ensure you wear the right shoes that offer support and are comfortable.
+Do not wear shoes that are too tight as they can also cause ingrown nails further contributing to your pain.

-- Try and put your feet up whenever you sit down to facilitate blood flow.
-This can prevent oedema.
+- Try and put your feet up whenever you sit down.
+This will facilitate blood flow and help prevent oedema.

 - Rotate your ankles, one at a time to improve blood circulation.
-This can also help in the case of foot cramps.
+Doing this simple exercise can also help get rid of foot cramps.

 - Keep yourself hydrated.
 Drink plenty of water as dehydration can worsen swelling and increase water retention.

 - Consume a balanced diet and avoid excess salt as it can contribute to water retention.